srgrr/RustUdemy/README.md

 NoneType or "void" is implemented by just not annotating any return type in the function's signature.

-# IDE for programming

-IntelliJ seems to be the most recommended IDE for programming in Rust.

 # Exercise B

 This exercise can be found in the `b_functions` folder in the root of this repo.